 Returning to the the theme of Californian winners let’s not also forget that 2021 Champion Homa is a local boy through and through with this event basically his ‘home town fifth Major’.
 Add this to Hahn and Merrick’s successes here then and this does seem to be an event, which can reward the Golden State guys.

 So there we have it then, it appears this is not an event for debutants and is certainly one where course and current form coming in is key.

 The winning score here has varied considerably over recent years with differing softer/firmer conditions impacting this.

-Homa posted -12 on his way to victory while Scott won with an 11- under total while JB won with a total of -14 the previous year.
+Homa posted -12 on his way to victory while Scott won with an 11- under total and JB won with a total of -14 the previous year.
 Bubba triumphed with a -12 total in 2018 while In 2017 DJ won with a score of -17, however in 2015 James Hahn won with a score of -6.
 Last year though Niemann who lead the field a merry dance over the four days going wire to wire posted a winning total of 19- under.

-Wind does not look to be much of an issue for the first three days days with nothing more than 10mph in the forecast however Sunday do show the potential for gusts in excess of 20mph.
+Wind does not look to be much of an issue with nothing more than 10mph or so showing.

 As I always say though this could all change!